Gestational Surrogacy Law in New Mexico

 N.M.
 Stat.
 Ann.
-40-11A-801 states that gestational surrogacy contracts are neither permitted nor prohibited; therefore it is considered legal.
+40-11A-801 states that New Mexico's gestational surrogacy contracts are neither permitted nor prohibited; therefore it is considered legal.
 Pre-birth parentage orders can be obtained by nearly any intended parent in any circumstance, with the exception of single intended parents who may have trouble obtaining a parentage order depending on the judge.

 Although the following guide can give you a better understanding of the general rules and regulations of surrogacy in New Mexico, it is not meant to be used as legal advice.
 It is important to consult with an experienced attorney to guide you through your unique journey.

 Below is a list of some of the most frequently asked questions about surrogacy in New Mexico.